Wed Nov 22 2023

 Measuring impact or outcomes is often more difficult than measuring outputs, and that is why many managers and leaders simply measure activity outputs or activities instead.
 I often see this with Agile teams when the managers want to use an Agile lifecycle management tool like Jira or Team Foundation Server.

-Managers insist on reviewing team activity reports from the tool, rather than focusing on the impact the team is making for the customers of the product being developed.
+Some managers insist on reviewing team activity reports from the tool, rather than focusing on the impact the team is making for the customers of the product being developed.
 High-performing teams are tuned in to what their customers need and focus on satisfying those needs.

 Sadly, I’ve also encountered managers who track things that work against desirable team behaviors.
 Some managers try to track which team members are responsible for each individual story in the sprint, in particular, any that don’t get completed.